 About Omai Gold Mines

-Omai Gold Mines Corp. is a Canadian gold exploration and development company focused on rapidly expanding the two orogenic gold deposits at its 100%-owned Omai Gold Project in mining-friendly Guyana, South America.
-The Company has quickly established the Omai Gold Project as one of the fastest growing and well-endowed gold camps in the prolific Guiana Shield greenstone belt.
-In February 2024 the Company announced an updated NI 43-101 resource estimate1 of 29 million tonnes grading 2.15 g/t Au and containing 2.0 million ounces of gold (Indicated) and 31 million tonnes grading 2.26 g/t Au and containing 2.3 million ounces (Inferred), comprised of both the Wenot open pit deposit and the adjacent Gilt Creek underground deposit.
-An initial baseline Preliminary Economic Assessment in April 2024, detailed an open pit-only development scenario and included only 45% of the Omai Gold Project resources with an NPV5% of US$560m at a US$1,950/oz gold price.
+Omai Gold Mines Corp. is a Canadian gold exploration and development company focused on its 100%-owned Omai Gold Project in mining-friendly Guyana, South America.
+The project hosts two adjacent orogenic gold deposits.
+An updated NI43-101 Mineral Resource Estimate of 4.4 million oz (Inferred) at 1.95 g/t Au (in 69.6Mt) plus 2.1 million oz (Indicated) at 2.07 g/t Au (in 31.9Mt) were announced August 25, 2025.
+This includes the both the Wenot shear-hosted open pit deposit and the adjacent Gilt Creek intrusion-hosted underground deposit.
+An baseline Preliminary Economic Assessment (PEA) in April 2024, detailed an open pit-only development scenario and included only 45% of the Omai Gold Project resources with an NPV5% of US$556m at a US$1,950/oz gold price for production of 1.84 Moz.
+An updated PEA is underway to incorporate the new significantly expanded Resources in both the Wenot and Gilt Creek gold deposits, expected by year end.

 The Omai Gold Mine produced over 3.7 million ounces of gold from 1993 to 20052, ceasing operations when gold was below US$400 per ounce.
 Omai benefits from being a brownfields site with some existing infrastructure and is connected by road to the two largest cities in Guyana, Georgetown and Linden.